 It’s basically the same thing as resting heart rate.
 Your resting pulse rate is lowest when you are completely at rest.

 What kind of pattern should I see in my resting pulse rate?

-Resting pulse rate is lowest during the menstrual phase.
+Ava’s research partner, the University Hospital of Zurich, conducted a clinical study which found that resting pulse rate is lowest during the menstrual phase.
 About five days before ovulation, around the time estradiol begins to rise, resting pulse rate also increases—usually by about 2.0 bpm compared with the menstrual phase.
 It increases again after ovulation; in the mid-luteal phase, it is about 3.3 bpm higher compared to the menstrual phase.
 If you become pregnant, pulse rate will stay high throughout your pregnancy.

 Why does Ava measure resting pulse rate?

 Resting pulse rate is one of the things we focused on in our clinical study, published in the May 2017 issue of Scientific Reports.
 In fertility tracking, there is a lot of focus on using urine tests and the temperature method to pinpoint ovulation.
 But these methods only give you a very small fertile window of 12 – 48 hours, when your fertile window is actually six days long.
 Rising pulse rate, along with changing cervical mucus, is one of the first signs that your fertile window has begun, which makes it a very useful parameter for fertility tracking!

 What’s a healthy resting pulse rate?

 Typical resting pulse rates are between 40 and 80 bpm.
 If you are very physically active, your resting pulse rate may be even lower than 40 bpm.
 Stress, illness, and alcohol can cause temporary increases in resting pulse rate.